artsgard/socioregister/README.md

 ### Spring Profiles

-But first note a new feature called Spring Profiles present at the resources folder and the DBConfig class at the root.
-The property spring.profiles.active=dev, which sets the different profiles, you will find at application.properties.
+But first note a new feature called Spring Profiles.
+Its configuration is to be found at the resources folder and the DBConfig class at the root.
+The property spring.profiles.active=, which sets the different profiles, you will find at src.main.resources.application.properties.
 There are three profile-options present: test, dev, and pro.
-Each option points at a different DB.
+Each option points to a different DB.
 You may simply change the spring.profiles.active= into test, dev, or prod and see for yourself the results.
-To see it work correctly you first have to install and initialize each single db (H2, Postgres and MySQL).
+To see it work correctly on localhost, you first have to install and initialize each single db (H2, Postgres and MySQL).
+It is obvious that this Spring feature is of importance in a Micro-Service setup.
+You may config the profile at the dockerfile of the Springboot application like this:

+	ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-Dspring.profiles.active=dev", "-jar", "/app/app.jar"]

+In this case the docker will start the image in a dev-mode.

 ### DB Initialization